Atlanta Gladiators: Affiliations

 The Gladiators served as the ECHL affiliate of the NHL's Atlanta Thrashers and their AHL affiliate Chicago Wolves from their inception in 2003 until 2011, when the Thrashers franchise moved to Winnipeg and the Gladiators ended their affiliation with the franchise.
 The team also served as an affiliate for the Chicago Blackhawks during the 2008–09 season and for the Columbus Blue Jackets during the 2009–10 season.

 On August 17, 2011, the Gladiators announced their affiliation with the Phoenix Coyotes and the Portland Pirates for the 2011–12 season.
 They later announced an affiliation agreement with the Buffalo Sabres, and their AHL affiliate, the Rochester Americans.
 That affiliation lapsed at the end of the 2011–12 season, leaving the Gladiators affiliated exclusively with Phoenix for the 2012–13 season.
 The Gladiators would carry that affiliation through the end of the 2014–15 season.

 On August 6, 2015, the Gladiators announced a two-year affiliation deal with the Boston Bruins and their AHL affiliate, the Providence Bruins.
 In February 2017, the Gladiators and Bruins extended their affiliation for another two seasons and then added fifth season for 2019–20.
 In 2021, the Bruins switched their ECHL affiliation to the Maine Mariners and the Gladiators affiliated with the Ottawa Senators.

 On August 25, 2022, the Gladiators became the ECHL affiliate for the Arizona Coyotes for the second time.

+On June 6, 2023, the Gladiators became the ECHL affiliate for the NHL's Nashville Predators and AHL's Milwaukee Admirals.